 Associate of Electrical Engineering Technology: Online Degree

 Schools typically offer online associate's degree programs in electronic, rather than electrical, engineering technology.
 Depending on the institution a student attends, this program may be offered fully online or in a blended format in which some courses need to be taken on campus.
 Students can lean about circuit design, electronics, semiconductors and computer programming.
 They may be able to apply credits earned during the program to a bachelor's degree in electronic engineering technology.
-Online associate's degree programs can prepare graduates for entry-level technician jobs at engineering firms, electronic manufacturers and other businesses.

-- Bachelor of Science in Electronic Engineering Technology
+Associate Degree - Electronic Engineering Technology

 Those who offer online electronic engineering technology programs prepare students to work as electronic or electric engineering technicians.
 The coursework helps students develop the skills necessary to design and test electrical hardware and software.
 Electronic types, circuit design, transistors and electrical voltage are some of the major focus areas in these programs.